eburdon/Seng371-SoftwareEvolutionClassProject/M3_Community/M3_README.md

 # Methodology 3
 # Evolution of the Python Community

-This final methodology attempts to investigate how the Python community has changed over the years, and if/how it has influenced changes in the language.
+This is the final methodology which attempts to investigate how the Python community has evolved.

 ----------

 Steps
 -----

-1) Register for and explore the python community at https://www.python.org/community/ and try to collect information about fellow users.
+1) Register for and explore the python community at https://www.python.org/community/; Collect information about users.

 2) Determine how Python is used in the community - primarily as a teaching tool, prototyping, or end-result development?
 Are there any community events featuring Python?

-3) Investigate teaching tools and programs (e.g., Hour of Code) - When did they include Python?
+3) Investigate teaching tools and programs (e.g., Hour of Code) - When did they start to include Python?
+Why?

 ----------